 - Coordinate the funding and organization of student social, intellectual and professional events.

-The Friedman Justice League student organization is a means to a more systemic, intentional and sustainable effort at the Friedman School to address issues of diverse representation within the student body, staff and faculty.
+The Friedman Student Alliance for Social Justice & Racial Equity organization is a means to a more systemic, intentional and sustainable effort at the Friedman School to address issues of diverse representation within the student body, staff and faculty.
 We also focus on how the Friedman community can better address issues of discrimination and oppression (especially within the food system) in its teachings, research and programs.
 Short Term Goals